zth/rescript-relay/rescript-relay-documentation/docs/getting-started.md

 > Read more about [custom scalars here.](custom-scalars)

-Please note that RescriptRelay enforces two things that regular Relay does not:

-1. You must provide an `artifactDirectory`.
+Please note that RescriptRelay enforces that you provide an `artifactDirectory`.
-2. You cannot provide your own language plugin.

 We'll also add a script to our `package.json` to run the Relay compiler: